aci-ref/facilitation_best_practices/activities/03-engagement.md

 will focus everyone on the tasks ahead and set expectations on the items to be done by each party.
-The practice of reviewing is key, as individuals may otherwise leave a meeting with widely varying ideas and expectations about future outcomes, so conclude with clear tasks and a timelines.
+The practice of reviewing is key, as individuals may otherwise leave a meeting with widely varying ideas and expectations about future outcomes, so conclude with clear tasks and timelines.
 For example:
 <div class="bullet-box">
     <ul class="bullet-list-square">
 	<li>"I will email or call by the end of next week."</li>